ml-research/ibo-hpc/README.md

 `gdown 1KSjP3-5x1O0_2-DuQJgcXG3_h_AiYh0j --folder -O /app/data/`

 If it does not succeed, try to download the contents of the Google Drive directory with the given ID (`1KSjP3-5x1O0_2-DuQJgcXG3_h_AiYh0j`) manually one by one and place it in the `/app/data/` directory.

+## Citation
+If you find this code useful in your research, please consider citing:

+    @incollection{seng2024tpm,
+      title = {Hyperparameter Optimization via Interacting with Probabilistic Circuits}, author = {Seng, Jonas and Ventola, Fabrizio and Yu, Zhongjie and Kersting, Kristian}, booktitle = {7th Workshop on Tractable Probabilistic Modeling at UAI (TPM 2024)}, year = {2024}
+    }

+## Acknowledgments
+This work was supported by the National High-Performance Computing Project for Computational Engineering Sciences (NHR4CES) and the Federal Ministry of Education and Research (BMBF) Competence Center for AI and Labour ("KompAKI", FKZ 02L19C150).
+Furthermore, this work benefited from the cluster project "The Third Wave of AI".